 - Also: why you should see this pyramid, the 5 most overrated things to do in Rome and what to know about visiting in summer.

 How to take the train from Ciampino to Rome

 The good news: There is a train station at Ciampino.
-The not-as-good news: It’s not right at the Ciampino airport — but it is only a five minutes’ drive away.
+The not-as-good news: The Ciampino train station is not right at the Ciampino airport — but it is only a five minutes’ drive away.

 To get there, you have to take one of the ATRAL or COTRAL buses from the airport.
 The ATRAL buses depart roughly every 40 minutes (full schedule here), while the COTRAL leaves between every 10 and 40 minutes; the ATRAL costs €1.20, plus an extra €1.20 per piece of luggage, while the COTRAL costs €1.10.
 While that makes the COTRAL seem better, note that you can buy ATRAL tickets right at Ciampino airport in the arrivals area or directly on the bus, while COTRAL isn’t sold at the airport, but rather from tobacco shops and other sales points outside the airport.

 The drive to the train station takes 5 minutes.
 From there, the train to Rome’s Termini train station departs about every 8-10 minutes, takes 15 minutes and costs just €1.50.

 If you time it right, this can be the fastest way to get to Rome’s center, as well as the cheapest.
 But if you have a lot of luggage, or just want to have as few transport legs as possible, I’d go with the next option — a direct bus — instead.

 How to take the bus from Ciampino to Rome